yegor-vynokurov/check-pronounce/README.md

 It can be assumed that this probability correlates with the purity of the sound.

-##He checked each of the recognized sounds by ear.
+#I checked each of the recognized sounds by ear.
 Patterns:
 the autoencoder more often supports the female voice.
 The test sample was chosen at random; perhaps it has more female voices.

 in general, the autoencoder reflects the "purity" of pronunciation.
 Those that recognized the classifier but did not recognize the autoencoder were often more deaf.

 The sounds that are fed to the autoencoder are clipped in the classification.
 Perhaps you should change n_fft and set a larger plus or minus of 500-1000 units.

-##Experiment on preprocessing min-max scaler and standard scaler.
+#Experiment on preprocessing min-max scaler and standard scaler.
 Patterns:
 MinMaxScaler gives more precision.
 Sound boundaries are wider.
 Fewer sounds are recognized in one track.
 Accuracy is improved by filtering out false positives.
 You can trust the average more.
 The Autoencoder has more support for the classifier - more values ​​other than 0 compared to the StandardScaler.

 An experiment on preprocessing a training set on a prepared autoencoder.